 SSD Caching Limitations

-SSD caching provides a tangible benefit only when a system is in what we term a ‘’clean’’ state such as booting up a PC after it’s been off, rebooting Windows, or the initial running of an application after a restart or power down.
-There’s a memory hierarchy that runs from the CPU cache, to RAM, SSD cache, then HDD.
+SSD caching provides a tangible benefit only when a system is in what we point out as a ‘’clean’’ state, such as booting up a PC after it’s been off, rebooting Windows, or the initial running of an application after a restart or power down.
+There’s a memory hierarchy that runs from the CPU cache to RAM, SSD cache, then HDD.
 A restart wipes clean the CPU cache and RAM, making the SSD cache the go-to location for data.

-The reason for this is that in all other cases, the chances are that crucial, frequently accessed data is already being stored by the system RAM and as RAM is staggeringly faster than any hard drive storage, be it SSD or HDD, the SSD caching does nothing to improve speed as the data is already available much faster from the RAM.
+The reason for this is that in all other cases, the chances are that crucial, frequently accessed data is already being stored by the system RAM.
+As RAM is staggeringly faster than any hard drive storage – be it SSD or HDD – the SSD caching does nothing to improve speed as the data is already available much quicker from the RAM.

-Continuing on the theme of limiting factors, the inner workings of SRT are a closely guarded secret, and Intel provides no details about how the technology vets what data is worthy of caching, although perceptible trends suggest there is a definite cap on the size of data that can be cached weighing in a handful of MB at most.
+Continuing on the theme of limiting factors, the inner workings of SRT are a closely guarded secret, and Intel provides no details about how the technology vets what data is worthy of caching.
+However, perceptible trends suggest there is a definite cap on the size of data that can be cached weighing in a handful of MB at most.

-If you run a host of applications simultaneously the benefits will be apparent, while if you run the same program day in, day out handling large format files, the advantages will be marginal.
+If you run a host of applications simultaneously, the benefits will be apparent.
+If you run the same program day in and day out, and handling large format files, the advantages will be marginal.